Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: FLOATS Simulation Model

 The principal dynamic equation governing the vertical motion of the aerobot system is presented in Eq. \ref{eq:eom}, which accounts for buoyancy, gravitational forces, drag, and virtual mass effects (Figure \ref{fig:force_cartoon}a).

+Where the displaced volume V is computed from the sum of the fixed SP balloon volume and the variable ZP balloon volume given by the ideal gas law.
 The horizontal motion is similarly governed (with buoyancy and gravity neglected) and all masses lumped as points as the multibody swinging dynamics were not the focus of this experiment.
 Note that for this analysis, we itemize the total mass including helium gas as:

 The FLOATS pump model computes the mass flow rate for the helium exchanged between the ZP and the SP balloons for adjusting the aerobot's buoyancy.
 The pump and the vent flow rates between the two balloons are computed with a constant-displacement pump relation and venting orifice relation of: